 Through the Career Resource Center, Jennifer had an opportunity to job-shadow a civil engineer during winter break.
 She learned that engineers use their knowledge of physics and science, but they also present during meetings and write proposals.
 “I am glad I am attending a liberal arts college,” says Schei.
 “I feel that I am getting a well-rounded education.”

 If it seems like an engineering student would be spending all her time in the lab, think again.
 Jennifer is also a member of the orchestra, the choir and takes private viola lessons.
-She volunteered with campus ministry and attended an alternative spring break program working in a daycare facility for underprivileged children and spent her Spring 2004 semester in Australia.
+She volunteered with campus ministry and attended an alternative spring break program working in a daycare facility for underprivileged children and spent a semester abroad in Australia.